Start typing to search

 Itinerant Spirits’ world-class distilling operation produces three different spirits – Gallivanter Gin, Vansetter Vodka and Wayfarer Whiskey – using locally-grown grains, botanicals and natural volcanic spring water.

-In addition, the 140-seat venue offers an extended curation of spirits, a pizza menu, cheese and charcuterie boards plus sharing plates from neighbouring The Goods Shed restaurants Nolans and Boom Time Dumplings (set to open in November).
+In addition, the 140-seat venue offers an extended curation of spirits, a pizza menu, cheese and charcuterie boards plus sharing plates from neighbouring The Goods Shed restaurants Nolans and Boom Time Dumplings.

 The charming bluestone walls and high ceilings of the historic building will also host regular gin and cocktail masterclasses.